 Pet owners have a range of different options when choosing food for their cat or dog.
-One frequent question is whether a pet should be fed wet or dry food, among other options.
+One frequent question is whether a pet should be fed wet or dry food, among the many options available.

 As you consider the food available for your pet, we provide some facts on wet pet food to help you learn more.

 One of the first things people notice when opening a wet pet food package is how different it looks from other pet foods.
-How is to cooked to make it look so different?
+How is it cooked to make it look so different?

-Once the ingredients in a pet food recipe are mixed together, a dry pet food typically goes through a process called extrusion, where it is cooked at a high temperature and pressurized.
+Once the ingredients in a pet food recipe are mixed together, a dry pet food typically goes through a process called extrusion, where it is cooked at a high temperature and under pressure.
 Wet food is not extruded, but rather poured into cans that are then vacuum-sealed and sterilized in a heat and steam chamber (a retort).
-This process serves a safety measure to help eliminate potentially deadly pathogens, such as Salmonella or E. coli.
+This process serves as a safety measure to help eliminate pathogens such as Salmonella or E. coli.

 The Guaranteed Analysis (GA) is required on the label of pet food products and lists, at a minimum, the levels of protein, fat, fiber and moisture in the food.
 Additional nutrients also may be listed on a GA label if a product makes a claim that mentions a specific nutrient, such as calcium for teeth and bones.